Bretagne-Pays de la Loire high speed rail link

 © Gaël Arnaud.

 The project is progressing at a swift pace.
-22 million cubic metres of earthworks have already been excavated out of a total 26 million.
-In addition, all of the standard civil engineering works – road and rail bridges – have been built.
+More than 25 million cubic metres of earthworks have already been excavated out of a total 26 million.
+In addition, the standard civil engineering works – road and rail bridges – have been built.

 The 23rd and final launching of a rail bridge deck some 198 metres long, took place during the night of Tuesday 17 to Wednesday 18 June 2014, enabling the new line to pass over the A81 motorway, at Bonchamp-lès-Laval, to the east of Laval (Mayenne).